GraphQLCollege/fullstack-graphql/manuscript/chapter-3.md

 },
 ```

-The file called `database.js` instantiates an instance of knex and exports it as a module.
+The file called `database.js` creates an instance of knex and exports it as a module.
 It is a simple file that creates a knex instance with configuration values from a file called `knexfile.js`.

 ```js
 const database = require("knex")(require("./knexfile"));